Hello there.

 I am Nick, a site builder and ex-hosting expert with a knack for the dynamic beauty of an enclosed ecosystem.
 Don’t get me wrong, I love outdoor ecosystems as well.
 I love hiking and cycling, and grew up in a village, close to nature and farm animals.

-The last hamster I had was a proper prick and after a few bites too many I wasn’t so enthusiastic about the little fluffs anymore.
+The last hamster I had was a proper prick, and after a few bites too many, I wasn’t so enthusiastic about the little fluffs anymore.